khaledsellami/TicTacToe/README.md

 This is achieved by rewarding the agent if it wins and penalizing it if it loses.
 It then updates itself using the Q-value formula.

 ## Results
 The agent was trained against a player that selects randomly an empty cell to play.
 Most of the time the agent would win more than 80% of its test games.
-However, all of the stragtegies it developed were very aggressive and would lose quickly against a real player which isn't surprising considering it's a 2-player game and Q-learning alone won't work for that.
+However, all of the strategies it developed were very aggressive and would lose quickly against a real player which isn't surprising considering it's a 2-player game and Q-learning alone won't work for that.

 ## Install
 This project requires Python 3.7 installed and Keras on top of Tensorflow.